antronerds/r2-training-courses/docs/Methylation_analysis.md

 The vast majority of the 1028 cancer cell lines thus have a CLDN10 beta value close to 1, meaning the CLDN10 gene is heavily methylated in most of these cell lines (which typically correlates with gene silencing).
 -->

 Two additional features on this webpage come in handy: By clicking on the exclamation mark right in the graph title (indicated with the red arrow Figure 2-6), the user could see the description of the dataset as in Figure 2-7.
-Next, if the user wants to grasp the basic knowledge on biological or medical terminologies, one could click on the GeneID table link depicted below the YY-plot and read the definition of the terminologies on the National Library of Medicine (NIM) website (in Figure 2-8).
+Next, if the user wants to grasp the basic knowledge on biological or medical terminologies, one could click on the GeneID table link depicted below the YY-plot and read the definition of the terminologies on the National Library of Medicine (NIM) website. (in Figure 2-8)

 ![](_static/images/Methylation/fig2-7.jpg)